 The module aims to increase the student’s awareness of the contributing artistic and stage management expertise that support the craft of acting.
 Module content essentially develops the student’s understanding of the skills required to develop as an artist, establishing the framework to take on projects and lead them autonomously.

 Physicality in Theatre 1

-This module aims to give you an experience of a range of actor movement styles that allow them to release physical tension, recognise habit and develop their skills in constructing and performing in physically driven material.
+This module aims to give students an experience of a range of actor movement styles that allow them to release physical tension, recognise habit and develop their skills in constructing and performing in physically driven material.

 Body and Voice

 The aim of this module is to explore the connection of vocal and physical technique in line with the principles explored at level 4.
-You will engage with practical exercises that move from individual to ensemble developing techniques for expression.
+Students will engage with practical exercises that move from individual to ensemble developing techniques for expression.

-For this module you will engage in one classical scene project and one new writing devised scene project using appropriate rehearsal methodologies.
+Students will engage in one classical scene project and one new writing devised scene project using appropriate rehearsal methodologies.

 Creative Practice 2